RectiFlex/blockwise-keeper/README.md

-# BlockFix - Property Management Platform
+# BlockFix - Property Management Platform!

 BlockFix is a modern property management platform that combines traditional property management features with blockchain technology for enhanced security and transparency.